 INSIDE OUT POSTURING, continued.
-Bandhas and Lymph

-BANDHAs . . . a little thing that makes a BIG difference . . .
+While on the topic of core strength . . . this is a good time to look at the BANDHAs . . . a little thing that makes a BIG difference . . .

 BANDHAS Explained (the best I can):

 Bandha - like so many words of yogic vocabulary, cannot be exactly translated.
 It means to tie, to control, to block, to hold, to join and to contract - all at the same time.